Ocramius/ocramius.github.com/source/_posts/2014-12-11-roave-security-advisories-protect-against-composer-packages-with-security-issues.md

 </p>

 <p>
-    Before telling you more about it, go on and grab it:
+    Before telling you more, go grab it:
 </p>

 ~~~sh